Table of Contents

 What Is the Waste Hierarchy?

 The waste hierarchy is a framework ranking waste management options from most to least environmentally preferable.
 It is enshrined in UK law through the Waste (England and Wales) Regulations 2011 and equivalent legislation in Scotland and Northern Ireland.
+DEFRA’s EPR guidance expects producers to apply these principles when making packaging decisions.

 The hierarchy has five levels, ordered from best to worst: